 An intramural/extramural program is available for all interested students.
-Contact by Office of Wellness and Athletics for program listings.
+Contact the Office of Student Activities for program listings.
 Open hours are available for fitness swim and the use of the weight room.
 Information can be obtained from the director of wellness and athletics.